skycoin/User-Manuals/Optimizing the Security of your Skywallet.md

 * **Do not Store the Seed in an electronic device.
 Because storing a Seed in an electronic device effectively nullifies the security it ensures, as the electronic device is hackable by a potential hacker and can get access to your Seed.**
 Hence it is recommended to store the Seed in a paper or a notebook which can then be stored in a safe place that is inaccessible to any unauthorized person at the same time not prone to any accidents.<br />
-**The only instance when the Seed is entered into a computer is when you are restoring the backup of your wallet**, in that case, the Skywallet and Desktop Wallet process the Seed in a secure way which ensures that a third party will not gain access to your Seed.<br />
+**The only instance when the Seed is entered into a computer is when you are restoring the backup of your Wallet**, in that case, the Skywallet and Desktop Wallet process the Seed in a secure way which ensures that a third party will not gain access to your Seed.<br />
 The process is explained in detail in the section (Restore Backup)[https://github.com/skycoin/hardware-wallet/wiki/Restore-configuration].

 * Create multiple copies of the Seed and store it in separate locations.